arazoNet/MX-textiles-19th-century/README.md

 Original data sources and research article have their own copyright licenses.

-The analytic dataset uses the Academic Free License (AFL 3.0), which offers flexible licensing arrangements for derivate dataset artifacts.
+The analytic dataset uses the Academic Free License (AFL 3.0), which offers flexible licensing arrangements for derivative dataset artifacts.